Internships and Classes in Bonn/Cologne

 View this student’s discoveries about Bonn.
 (The AIB, Bridget O’Carroll, 2015)

 During the summer session, Bonn and Cologne students work full-time at their internships and do not take any classes.

-The price of the program includes: tuition and housing, internship placement and oversight, pre-departure and visa application materials, comprehensive on-site orientation, welcome and farewell dinners, on-site student support, and on-site program management.
+The price of the program includes tuition and housing, internship placement and oversight, pre-departure and visa application materials, comprehensive on-site orientation, welcome and farewell dinners, on-site student support, and on-site program management.
 Grade reports and supervisor evaluations are also sent to schools upon completion of the term.
-The fees listed are for students directly enrolled with EPA.
-These fees do not include academic credit.
-The school granting the credit will charge an additional fee.

-Academic credit, air travel ($1000+), visa fees for international students, meals, and commuting cost are NOT INCLUDED in the program fees.
-Please budget $200-$300 per week for expenses depending on your lifestyle and the value of the US Dollar.
+You’ll want to budget for the cost of academic credit, air travel ($1000+), visa fees (Semester $500+), meals, and commuting.
+These costs are NOT INCLUDED in the program fees.
+Most students budget $200-$300 per week for expenses depending on their lifestyle and the value of the US Dollar.